ZhixiangSu/KRST/README.md

 ## Q&A

 For any questions, feel free to leave an issue.
-Thank you very much for your attention and futher contribution :)
+Thank you very much for your attention and further contribution :)